marciosouza20/tatu-rotate/README.md

 # tatu-rotate

-This solution implement a proxy using the Surfshark VPN to bypass WAF
+This implementation a 10 proxys with output based on differente location using the surfshark VPN.
+The main objective this project is a simple way to get a lot of different IPs to bypass Waf in tests.